ShalomSagi/iso-to-hebrew/README.md

 The iso-to-hebrew package is a simple utility for converting ISO 639-1 language codes to their corresponding Hebrew names.

 ## Installation
-To install the package, use npm:
+To install the package, run the following commands:

 ### NPM
 ```bash